C.O.R.E.

 Though this is a ‘15-month’ program, our program is built to focus on the integration.
 This means that our program is built with spaciousness for processing in mind.
 Here’s what it actually looks like:

-- Each module meets TWO Saturdays per month, and each session is Three hours, followed by a few weeks for integration and course work.
+- Each module meets 3 Tuesdays per month, and each session is 1.5h, followed by an integration session and course work.

 - The course work is strongly focused on self-reflection and integration, instead of the rigorous and academically focused - this means we are asking students to ‘live their life’ with the given materials instead of laboring over it on the computer and books.